malpern/zmk-to-kanata/docs/limitations.md

 The following limitations are planned to be addressed in future versions:

-1. Better support for ZMK homerow mods
-2. Enhanced handling of conditional layers
+1. Enhanced handling of conditional layers
-3. Support for more complex nested behaviors
+2. Support for more complex nested behaviors
-4. Optimization of generated Kanata configurations
+3. Optimization of generated Kanata configurations

 ## Reporting Issues